XtroTheArctic/Atesh.Metalama/README.md

 # Prerequisites

-* **Metalama:** The purpose of this library is to provide additional features to Metalama so, to be able to use this library, you should already be using Metalama in your project.
-It is a commercial product from the makers of well known PostSharp: https://www.postsharp.net/metalama
+* **Metalama:** The purpose of Atesh.Metalama library is to add additional features to Metalama by providing new aspects.
+Metalama is a commercial product which is a modern replacement for PostSharp: https://www.postsharp.net/metalama

-Metalama is a modern Roslyn-based meta-programming framework for C# to reduce boilerplate and architecture erosion by offloading repeating work from humans to machines.
-Please see [Metalama Documentation](https://www.postsharp.net/metalama/documentation) for more info.
+From their website: Metalama is a modern Roslyn-based meta-programming framework for C# to reduce boilerplate and architecture erosion by offloading repeating work from humans to machines.
+[Metalama Documentation](https://www.postsharp.net/metalama/documentation).

+Please see Distribution section below for more info.

 # Team Members